 By Rebecca Carvalho

-Many Brazilian women living in U.S today miss the “Brazilian Way” to make their manicures when their go to the Beauty Salon that provides the traditional nail service – manicure and pedicure.
-On the other side, there are some Brazilians living in U.S that by choice, make their own manicure or know a friend or a professional Brazilian manicure professional.
+Many Brazilian women living in the U.S today miss the “Brazilian Way” to make their manicures when they go to the Beauty Salon that provides the traditional nail service – manicure and pedicure.
+On the other side, there are some Brazilians living in the U.S that by choice, make their own manicure or know a friend or a professional Brazilian manicure professional.

 The main focus of the Brazilian manicure service is to provide a solution for a very common problem in the manicure/pedicure field: unpolished or unpainted nail edges.
-To help with this problem, the Brazilian Manicure style use special clippers not available in the U.S market (They need to import it from Brazil) and wrap a small piece of cotton dipped in nail-polish remover around a wood stick to wipe away the excess polish on the cuticle area.
+To help with this problem, the Brazilian Manicure style uses special clippers hard to find in the U.S market.
+Brazilian manicurists usually import it from Brazil and wrap a small piece of cotton dipped in nail polish remover around a wood stick to wipe away the excess polish on the cuticle area.